giulia-vivarelli/AIFairness-Project/docs/source/index.rst

      ['Residence', 'Protected Category', 'Tag', 'Study Area', 'Sector', 'Event_Type__Val', 'Event_Feedback']

-In order to define *default values* we need to analyze each feature:
+In order to define *default values* each feature needs to be analyzed:

 .. parsed-literal::